pedestal/pedestal/samples/fast-pedestal/README.md

  * Avoid NIO bodies for small, static, intant responses.
 Stay synchronous
  * Use the entire stack
   * If you're on an application container, consider other Java web technologies (for example, ServletFilters)
+ * If you need a `resources` interceptor, use `io.pedestal.http.ring-middlewares.fast-resource`, which optimizes responses based on the HTTP buffer

 ## Configuration